Volume Backup & Restore

 Status-create-backup

-Restore volume from backup
+Restore from horizon

-Navigate to “Project” → “Volumes” and press Create Volume.
+1. Navigate to “Project” → “Volumes” and press Create Volume.

 Status-create-volume